Newtown Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 Schedule

-- Two holidays are required annually
+- 2 holidays required annually.

 What We Offer